shin-sakamoto/Hue123/README.md

-Function.3) Remove/Save/Load configuration (Now it only create rooms and scenes and assign lamps and change nameof lamps.
-Now developping for automation and smart scene)
+Function.3) Remove/Save/Load configuration (Now it can backup and restore Rooms and Lights and Scenes and Automations(Timer, Sustom))

 [Delete Bridge Info]  !!
 Delete all lamps and scenes from memory of the bridge !!